VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

-	use with caution, unlike animations this does not have a smooth transition this means a change in offset will cause the actor to teleport away and then quickly slide pack into position therefore a heavy use of offsets is not recommended "tags" (list<string>): a list of tags for this actor (see list of commonly used actor tags) "feetOnGround" (bool): if true heel scaling is in effect, if false the heel offset will be removed this value defaults to true if the actor has the "standing" or "squatting" tag and false otherwise
+	use with caution, unlike animations this does not have a smooth transition this means a change in offset will cause the actor to teleport away and then quickly slide pack into position therefore a heavy use of offsets is not recommended "requirements" (list<string>): a list of requirements for this actor, if they are not met this scene will not show up in navigation (see actor properties README)
+"tags" (list<string>): a list of tags for this actor (see list of commonly used actor tags) "feetOnGround" (bool): if true heel scaling is in effect, if false the heel offset will be removed
+	this value defaults to true if the actor has the "standing" or "squatting" tag and false otherwise